The Information Machine

 • The Five Eyes alliance warns severe AI cyberattack capability could arrive 'within months' [23][24] and AISI measures autonomous capability doubling every 4.7 months [44] — but neither Glasswing nor Daybreak deployment terms publicly address what happens if that capability threshold is crossed during their current operating windows.
 [23][24][44]

-• Anthropic argues deploying Glasswing under controlled conditions is preferable to waiting while competitors deploy without safeguards; AuthMind and CETAS argue this expansion without CAISI review is precisely the unaudited frontier deployment their governance critique describes [18][22].
-[18][22]
+• Anthropic argues deploying Glasswing under controlled conditions is preferable to waiting while competitors deploy without safeguards [30]; AuthMind and CETAS argue Alberta's documented government deployment at scale [25] alongside Daybreak's seven government agreements [27] represents exactly the unaudited frontier expansion their governance critique describes [29].
+[30][29][25][27]

 Status: active and growing